Boston built itself up from the ocean, which is coming back. Here’s a scrapbook from poking around the waterfront on

 Personal flotation device?
 Check.
 Personal protection equipment?
 Also check.
 Boston’s mayor has asked us to wear masks when we’re out of the house, so I do just that while launching the kayak at the Little Mystic Channel ramp.
-Then I’m off to the site of the proposed electrical substation on East Boston’s Compound Street, above.
+Then I’m off to the site of the proposed electrical substation on East Boston’s Condor Street.
 The neighborhood understandably is unhappy about the substation, which would sit in a flood zone near a busy playground and millions of gallons of jet fuel.

 Not far away, the waterfront next to the McArdle drawbridge is being cleaned up.
 (Sort of—floating debris is all over the mouth of Chelsea Creek.)
 As usual, I take some shots of the Eastern Minerals salt mountains on the Chelsea side of the drawbridge.
 On this gorgeous day the cliffs of salt being reloaded are flashing many hues barely hinted at in this photo.
 And yes, there’s a guy driving that bulldozer up on top.
 What does he see?

 Flying Cloud.
 Launched in 1851 from Donald McKay’s shipyard in East Boston, Flying Cloud was “the fastest vessel on long voyages that ever sailed under the American flag,” historian Samuel Eliot Morison declared.
 But McKay’s first extreme clipper ship, which reached San Francisco on August 31 less than 90 days after leaving New York, was born obsolete.

 Bostonians already knew that well, as they demonstrated in many speeches in the Grand Railroad Jubilee just two weeks after the Cloud’s famous trip.
 The Jubilee was indeed about railroads (with more than 1,000 miles of track already built in Massachusetts).
 Also steamships (like the brand-new S.S.
 Lewis, which hosted President Millard Fillmore and other notables on a holiday jaunt down the harbor).